Abbey Road Studios: 1950s–1970s

+From 1966 to 1971, the Walt Disney Music Company recorded vocals, instrumentals and narration and dialogue for over a dozen albums at Abbey Road for U.S. and international release, including The Aristocats, Bedknobs and Broomsticks, Doctor Dolittle, Heidi and The Wizard of Oz.
+Most of the sessions included The Mike Sammes Singers, who backed up The Beatles on "I Am the Walrus" and "Good Night".

 In 1979, EMI commissioned the British jazz fusion band Morrissey-Mullen to record Britain's first digitally recorded single record at Abbey Road Studios.

 1980s–2010s

-Abbey Road Studios got its start in the film scoring business in 1980 when Anvil Post Production formed a partnership with the studio, called Anvil-Abbey Road Screen Sound.
+Abbey Road Studios got its start in the film scoring business in 1980 when Anvil Post Production formed a partnership with the studio, called Anvil-Abbey Road Screen Sound; with Raiders of the Lost Ark being the first major film soundtrack recorded in Studio 1.
 The partnership started when Anvil was left without a scoring stage when Denham Studios were demolished.
 It ended in 1984 when EMI merged with Thorn Electrical Industries to become Thorn EMI.
 Abbey Road's success in the scoring business continued after the partnership ended.

 From 18 July to 11 September 1983, the public had a rare opportunity to see inside the Studio Two room, where the Beatles made most of their records.
 While a new mixing console was being installed in the control room, the studio was used to host a video presentation called The Beatles at Abbey Road.
 The soundtrack to the video had a number of recordings that were not made commercially available until the release of The Beatles Anthology project over a decade later.

 In September 2012, with the takeover of EMI, the studio became the property of Universal Music.
 It was not one of the entities that were sold to Warner Music as part of Parlophone and instead the control of Abbey Road Studios Ltd was transferred to Virgin Records.